 THE IDLE RACE

 The Idle Race was a British rock group from Birmingham in the late 1960s and early 1970s which had a cult following but never enjoyed mass commercial success.
 In addition to being the springboard for Jeff Lynne, the band holds a place of significance in British Midlands’ pop-rock history as a link between The Move, Electric Light Orchestra, the Steve Gibbons Band and Mike Sheridan & The Nightriders.

 Read more: en.wikipedia.org/wiki/The_Idle_Race

-The Mixtures and Mungo Jerry versions of this song are also on our Spotify playlist Bang a Gong – the 70s
+The Mixtures and Mungo Jerry versions of In the Summertime are also on our Spotify playlist Bang a Gong – the 70s

 New to Bang a Gong?
 Click HERE to learn more about us.